 Let’s talk about how to become a morning person.
 For my entire life, I’ve been a night owl.
 I love staying up late, and for most of my adult life my bedtime has been between midnight and 2 A.M.
 Although I’ve been known to reach 3 A.M. on occasion.

 That’s all fine and well if I could sleep in til nine or ten in the morning, but with three little kids I have to be up early for breakfast and school drop off.

 So a few years ago, I decided enough was enough, and it was time to start getting more than an average of four hours of sleep a night.
 I wasn’t eighteen anymore, and the lack of sleep was taking its toll on me.

 In the course of a couple of weeks, I went from going to sleep at 2 A.M. and sleeping four or five hours to a bedtime of 10:30 P.M. and getting at least seven hours of sleep per night.
 I was a night owl, and suddenly I had become a morning person.

 Here’s how I dropped my night owl tendencies and became a morning person.

 I’m telling you, this made the biggest difference for me.
-I knew I had to be ready for the day by 7:30 A.M. to get my kids fed and off to school on time, so I started there and worked backward.
+During the school year, I knew I had to be ready for the day by 7:00. to get my kids fed and off to school on time, so I started there and worked backward.
 I scheduled in my workout, my daily scripture study, and also showering/getting ready time, and determined I needed to get up by 5:30 in order to get everything done.
 This helped me determine my bedtime, and my kids bedtime.
 I did this with other parts of my day to help me come up with a pretty straightforward daily schedule.